Bill-the-dev/Earshot/README.md

   })
 ```

 This allows the media player to fetch a song and relevant queue (through `Song` props), and maintain/manipulate playback independent of the main react components changing around it.
+See below snippet of `mediaReducer` which shows manipulation of `Song` data and updating the redux store.

 ```JSX
 const preloadedState = {